Trace your agents

 > Use the Weave SDK to instrument multi-turn agentic applications and view them in the Agents tab.

-The Weave SDK for Agents models the full lifecycle of a multi-turn agent conversation: the agent that owns many sessions, the session that groups turns together, each user-agent exchange (turn), the LLM calls within a turn, and the tool executions that an LLM triggers.
+The Weave SDK for Agents models the full lifecycle of a multi-turn agent conversation: the agent that owns many conversations, the conversation that groups turns together, each user-agent exchange (turn), the LLM calls within a turn, and the tool executions that an LLM triggers.
 Traces appear in the **Agents** tab of your Weave project.
-Each session shows a multi-turn timeline with nested tool calls, token usage, and feedback.
+Each conversation shows a multi-turn timeline with nested tool calls, token usage, and feedback.

 If you're tracing individual functions as Ops with the `@weave.op` decorator, see [Trace LLM applications](/weave/guides/tracking/tracing) instead.